DavideDeLeonardis/AI-Complexity-comparator/README.md

 # AI Complexity-comparator

-## Insert the functions into the designated boxes and OpenAI GPT-3.5 Model will analyze and output the time complexities and provide a comprehensive comparison.
+## Insert the functions into the designated boxes and OpenAI GPT-3.5 Model will analyze and output the time complexity of each function and provide a comprehensive comparison.

 <br />